evylang/evy/docs/spec.md

 ## Strings

-A `string` is a sequence of [Unicode code points].
-A string literal is enclosed by double quotes `"`, for example
+A **string** is a sequence of [Unicode code points].
+Unicode is a standard that defines a unique code point for every character in every language.
+This means that a string can contain characters from any language, including English, French, Spanish, Chinese, Japanese, and Korean.

-`str := "Hallöchen Welt 👋🌍"`.
+A **string literal** is a sequence of characters enclosed by double quotes.
+The characters in a string literal are interpreted as Unicode code points.
+This means that a string literal can contain any character that has a Unicode code point, including letters, numbers, punctuation marks, and emojis.

+The example code `str := "Hallöchen Welt 👋🌍"` defines a string variable `str` and initializes it with a string literal that contains the German words "Hallöchen Welt" and the emojis "👋🌍".

-The `len str` function returns the number of Unicode code points, _characters_, in the string.
+The `len str` function returns the number of Unicode code points, or **characters**, in the string.
 The loop `for ch := range str` iterates over all characters of the string.
 Individual characters of a string can be read by index, starting at `0`.
 Strings can be concatenated with the `+` operator.